franck-benault/test-R/README.md

 ## figures coming from in Google BigQuery

+In 2014 following Google BigQuery R was the 14th language in the public repositories in Github.
+R is of course far from the most important languages like Java or Ruby.
+But we can see that it is becoming widely used.

 here is the request in Google BigQuery (please select the good year).
 ```
 SELECT repository_language, COUNT(*) as num_repositories